ibm-cloud-docs/AnalyticsEngine/working-with-hive.md

 To configure a cluster to work with your PostgreSQL instance:

-1. From the Ambari dashboard, open the advanced configuration for Hive by clicking **Hive > Config > Advanced Tab > Hive Metastore > Existing PostgreSQL Database**.
+1. From the Ambari dashboard,  open the advanced configuration for Hive by clicking **Hive > Configs > Database Tab > Hive Database > Existing PostgreSQL**.
 1. Add the PostgreSQL values for your instance to the following parameters: `Database Name`, `Database Username`, `Database Password`, `Database URL`.
 1. Save your changes.
 You must restart affected services as indicated in the Ambari user interface so that the changes take effect.
 This could take approximately three minutes.

+**Note**:
+- You don't have to install the PostgreSQL JDBC driver nor run any Ambari setup steps as this has been preconfigured on the cluster.
- **Note**: You might not be able to click **Test Connection**  because of a known issue in the Ambari user interface.
+- You might not be able to click **Test Connection**  because of a known issue in the Ambari user interface.
 Also note that you can ignore the warnings and confirm to all prompts in the UI while saving.

 ## Parquet file format in Hive